jackmayhew/mtl-spots/README.md

 Saved spots:
 - Users can "save" spots while viewing them
-- Since there is no user authentication, I store the spot ID in localStorage, call the api to return all spots, and then filter the saved spots on the front-end
+- Since there is no user authentication, spot ID is stored in localStorage, then call the api to return all spots, and then filter the saved spots on the front-end

 Map page:
 - Simple page with google map component